By: Marilyn L. Davis

 2. “I assumed…”

-Again, deciding that you know something without verifying information is simply your assumption or opinion of what someone meant; how to do something, and possibly your projections of your way being the right way.
+Again, deciding that you know something without verifying information is your assumption or opinion of what someone meant, how to do something, and possibly the projections of your way being the right way.

-Solution: Ask questions when you think you know how to do something or your assume you do.
+Solution: Ask questions when you think you know how to do something or assume you do.

 Sometimes your ideas have merit; other times, they won’t work.
 Assuming and thinking you know how something should work may prevent you from learning how and why to do things more effectively.

-When you do not know how to do something or use something in a more effective way, ask questions, before, not after.
+When you do not know how to do something or use something more effectively, ask questions before, not after.

 3. “I didn’t know any better.”